humzamshaikh/template-gallery-view/README.md

 2. **Preview Functionality**: When a user clicks "Preview":
    - The selected template is stored in state
-   - The component renders below the gallery
+   - The component renders below the gallery with editing capabilities
    - The page smoothly scrolls to the preview

+3. **Text Editing**: The `EditableTemplate` component provides:
+   - Sidebar editor with form fields for common content
+   - Click-to-edit functionality on text elements
+   - Real-time preview updates
+   - State management for all editable content

-3. **Use Template**: When "Use this template" is clicked:
+4. **Use Template**: When "Use this template" is clicked:
    - Template name and component name are logged to console
    - An alert confirms the selection